Liquidation vs bankruptcy: what’s the difference?

 Bankruptcy vs insolvency

-We received a call from a client earlier who asked ‘if I liquidate, does that make me bankrupt?’
-The answer is no and it is the same in 99% of cases.
+We received a call earlier from a client who asked, ‘If I liquidate, does that make me bankrupt?’
+The answer is no, and it is the same in 99% of cases.

-For the bounce back loan, directors were not required to sign personal guarantees.
+For the bounce-back loan, directors were not required to sign personal guarantees.
 Instead, the government provided security to the lenders.
-This means that if the money has been used correctly, and your business ends up being liquidated, the bounce back loan would be written off.
+This means that if the money has been used correctly, and your business ends up being liquidated, the bounce-back loan would be written off.

 Website | + posts